Indonesia cabinet unveiled, taps opposition and Gojek founder

-Prabowo Subianto, opposition leader in Widodo’s first term and sole challenger in April’s bitterly fought poll, will serve as defense minister, Widodo said at the presidential palace.
+Prabowo Subianto, opposition leader in Widodo’s first term and sole challenger in April’s bitterly fought poll, will serve as defence minister, Widodo said at the presidential palace.

 The co-founder and chief executive of Indonesian ride-hailing and payments firm Gojek was named education and culture minister.
 Arifin Tasrif, a former head of the state fertilizer maker, was named minister of energy and mineral resources.